-This upper level specialized course will explore human trafficking and modern-day slavery and its effects on the criminal justice system and society.
+This upper-level specialized course will explore human trafficking and modern-day slavery and its effects on the criminal justice system and society.
 Since human trafficking is a global problem involving sex trafficking and labor trafficking, students will explore the explanations as to why this problem has flourished both globally and within the United States.
 As needed.
+Cross-credited with SWK 3328.
+Only three credit hours will be awarded for SWK 3328 or CRJ 3328.